AviatrixSystems/avxlabs-docs/docs/ace-ops/_sources/docs/lab5.md

 Select the **_ace-azure-east-us-spoke1_** Spoke GW and launch the packet capture on its eth0 interface.

-This is the LAN interface within the VNet, in front of the **VNet router**!
+This is the LAN interface within the VNet, where also the **VNet router** resides!
 ```